1.2. Variables and Assignments#

 16

-angle = 60 # degrees
+angle_degrees = 60

 60

-angle *= π / 180 # convert to radians
+angle_degrees *= π / 180 # Convert the angle to radians.

 1.0471975511965976